thosgood/this-weeks-finds/markdown/151-200/week174.md

 available at [math.CT/0111204](http://xxx.lanl.gov/abs/math.CT/0111204).

-My ultimate goal is to take you to an elegant understanding of Frobenius algebras by means of a 2-category called the \"walking ambidextrous adjunction\", but first I\'ll play around a bit with a simpler but more famous 2-category called the \"walking adjunction\".
-This may sound scary, but if you can stick with it, you\'ll see that I\'m really just using these 2-categories to describe fun games that you can play with certain 2-dimensional pictures.
-Even if you don\'t read the words, please stare at the pictures - I spend my Thanksgiving weekend drawing them, and I don\'t want that work to go to waste!
+My ultimate goal is to take you to an elegant understanding of Frobenius algebras by means of a 2-category called the "walking ambidextrous adjunction", but first I'll play around a bit with a simpler but more famous 2-category called the "walking adjunction".
+This may sound scary, but if you can stick with it, you'll see that I'm really just using these 2-categories to describe fun games that you can play with certain 2-dimensional pictures.
+Even if you don't read the words, please stare at the pictures - I spend my Thanksgiving weekend drawing them, and I don't want that work to go to waste!

-Category theorists love to talk about adjoint functors, but 2-category theorists know that these are just a special example of an
+Category theorists love to talk about adjoint functors, but 2-category theorists know that these are just a special example of an "adjunction".
-\"adjunction\".
 An adjunction is something that makes sense in any 2-category; if we take the 2-category to be Cat we get adjoint functors.
 There are lots of other nice examples that make this generalization worthwhile.
-For example, in \"[week83](week83.html)\" I explained how a pair of dual vector spaces is also an example of an adjunction.
+For example, in ["Week 83"](#week83) I explained how a pair of dual vector spaces is also an example of an adjunction.

-To study adjunctions, it suffices to study the \"walking adjunction\".
+To study adjunctions, it suffices to study the "walking adjunction".
 This is a little 2-category containing exactly the stuff any adjunction in any 2-category must have: not a jot more, not a tiddle less!
 It was first studied by Schanuel and Street: